Compare dates impacted by an event to previous ranges

 Calculate percent differences between the event and similar prior ranges

-Compare dimension values between an event's date range and similar prior date ranges using a freeform table visualization.
+Compare dimension items between an event's date range and similar prior date ranges using a freeform table visualization.
 These steps illustrate a week-over-week example that you can follow.

 - Open a Workspace project, and add a non-time dimension to the freeform table.
 For example, you could use the 'Mobile device type' dimension.
 Apply the recently created date range stacked on a metric, such as 'Occurrences':